zogzog/cubicweb/doc/book/en/devrepo/datamodel/definition.rst

 Common properties for attributes and relations:

-* `description`: an unicode string describing an attribute or a relation.
+* `description`: a unicode string describing an attribute or a relation.
 By default this string will be used in the editing form of the entity, which means that it is supposed to help the end-user and should be flagged by the function `_` to be properly